ratpack/ratpack/ratpack-manual/src/content/chapters/70-heroku.md

 The Gradle buildpack will invoke `./gradlew stage`.
 The Ratpack Gradle plugins do not add a `stage` task to your build, so you need to add it yourself and make it build your application.
-The simplest way to do this is make the `stage` task depend on the `installApp` task which _is_ added by the Ratpack Gradle plugins.
+The simplest way to do this is make the `stage` task depend on the `installDist` task which _is_ added by the Ratpack Gradle plugins (`installApp` prior to Gradle 2.3).

 A minimalistic `build.gradle` looks like this: